mvdh7/calkulate/docs/index.md

 ## Get started

-Begin by reading how to work with [datasets of multiple titrations](../datasets) and then see the additional tools available for investigating [each titration individually](../titrations).
+  1. Read how to import and work with data from [a single titration](../titrations).
+  2. See the additional tools for efficiently investigating [datasets of multiple titrations](../datasets).

 ## About

-Calkulate is being developed mainly by [Dr Matthew Humphreys](https://mvdh.xyz) at the Royal Netherlands Institute for Sea Research ([NIOZ, Texel, the Netherlands](https://www.nioz.nl/en)).
+Calkulate is being developed by [Dr Matthew Humphreys](https://mvdh.xyz) at the Royal Netherlands Institute for Sea Research ([NIOZ, Texel, the Netherlands](https://www.nioz.nl/en)).

 ## Citation